Tallinn luxury hotel — 2 spectacular places in the city

 Other in-room features include complimentary WiFi, cable TV and a daily turn-down service.
 Guests can also use the downstairs sauna during their stay.

-The bed in the Junior Suite – luxury hotels in Tallinn
+The bed in the Junior Suite — Tallinn luxury hotel

 The elegant design of Schlössle Hotel extends to its restaurant, Restaurant Stenhus.
 Mood lighting by candlelight, a roaring fire, and original stone walls create an intimate atmosphere.